 Dr Jim Twelves (faculty profile)

-As the Program Director, Master of Teaching (Primary) Jim is responsible for the leadership, development and oversight of this exciting new program that was pioneered by Dr Jennie Bickmore-Brand.
-Jim is currently responsible for EDU400 Professional Practice; EDU401 Foundations in Christian Teaching and Learning; EDU402 HSIE; EDU422 The Educator’s Journey; EDU501/2 Action Research and EDU503 Challenges in 21st Century Christian Education.
-Prior to Jim’s emigration to Australia in 1995 he was Head of Geography in Aldenham School, Hertfordshire, United Kingdom for nearly 20 years where his passion for teaching and learning were formed.
+As the Dean of Edcuation and Program Director, Master of Teaching (Primary) Jim is responsible for the leadership, development and oversight of this exciting new faculty that was pioneered by Dr Jennie Bickmore-Brand.
+Jim is currently responsible for EDU500 Professional Expereince; EDU401 Foundations in Christian Teaching and Learning; EDU502 History and Geography; EDU522 The Self-Reflective Educator and RES502 Action Research.
+Prior to Jim’s emigration to Australia in 1995 he was Head of Geography in Aldenham School, Hertfordshire, United Kingdom for nearly 20 years where his passion for learning and teaching were formed.
 Since arriving in Australia he has held Deputy and Principalship roles in Victoria, New South Wales and Queensland.
 As Board Chair in Victoria, Jim led the foundation of a new Christian primary school.
-In New South Wales, as school Principal, he saw his school nearly double in enrolments over five years and in the last two years, as Director of Twelves Consulting, with a team, he developed national policy frameworks and subsequently a suite of policies for three schools in different states.
+In New South Wales, as school Principal, he saw his school nearly double in enrolments over five years and more recently, as Director of Twelves Consulting, with a team, he developed national policy frameworks and subsequently a suite of policies for three schools in different states.
 As a reflection of his passion for clean and efficient administration, after two decades in the classroom, Jim returned to university and enrolled in a Graduate Diploma in Educational Administration at The University of Melbourne.
 He followed this with his Masters of Education, specialising in staff appraisal, the founding of new schools and marketing.
 Finally Jim embarked on his doctoral research; Putting them in the hands of God: A successful Australian Christian School.
-This unique study combined qualitative research with quantitative tools devised by the Victorian Department of Education Employment and Training for their triennial review of state schools.
-The research demonstrated that successful Christian education, in the community being examined, combined consistent clear articulation of the vision, a faculty whose teaching was their calling and a vital integration of their Christian faith into every aspect of the life of the school.
+This unique study combined qualitative and quantitative research tools devised by the Victorian Department of Education Employment and Training for their triennial review of state schools.
+The research demonstrated that successful Christian education, in the community being examined, combined consistent clear articulation of their vision, a faculty whose teaching was their calling and a vital integration of their Christian faith into every aspect of the life of their school.
 Follow the link to read the full text.

 Academic Entry Requirements